rackerlabs/docs-developer-blog/_posts/2018-11-27-upgrade-netscaler-application-delivery-controller.md

 11. Ensure that the configuration is complete and as expected.

-12. Run the following commands to perform a force failover and takeover as primary appliance and verify the failover:
+12. Run the following commands to perform a force failover and takeover as the primary appliance and to verify the failover:

         force failover
         show ha node